Home » Nonfiction Directory » Disabilities Books

 Basic 2003

-Disease Management Sourcebook: Basic Consumer Health Information about Coping with Chronic and Serious Illnesses, Navigating the Health Care System, Communicating with Health Care Providers, Assessing Health Care Quality, and Making Informed Health Care Decisions – Books about Living with Chronic Illness
+Disease Management Sourcebook: Basic Consumer Health Information about Coping with Chronic and Serious Illnesses, Navigating the Health Care System, Communicating with Health Care Providers, Assessing Health Care Quality, and Making Informed Health Care Decisions – Book on Disease and Disorders

 Shannon, Joyce B., ed.